Paving Over Oxfordshire

 There are many such anomalies: To the south of the Chandlerville Road the traveler encounters occasional stretches of pine forests—ecological interlopers, planted a generation ago as part of erosion control experiments.
 Roads occasionally take unfathomably circuitous routes around forests that have since been cleared.
 Houses perch on hillsides surrounded by flat, buildable land all around them, but not for the view (a common modern assumption) but because the hillsides were above the mosquitoes and miasmas that infested the lowlands before they were drained.
 Churches stand in the middle of nowhere. stranded on the countryside like some bit of flotsam after the human tide that once bore it receded to the cities.

-With their machines Illinois farmers can farm great stretches of land—must farm it. in fact. to pay for the machines—and machines are impatient of hedgerows. small plots, pastures and other features more common to rural Britain.
-Except where terrain prevents it. the Illinois countryside is plowed. scraped and mowed.
-Chemicals keep weeds out. the streams are clogged with silt and (where the silt isn't so bad it blocks out the sunlight) algae. and hedges and ditches are mowed down or burned off.
+With their machines, Illinois farmers can farm great stretches of land—must farm it, in fact. to pay for the machines.
+Unfortunately, machines are impatient of hedgerows,. small plots, pastures, and other features more common to rural Britain.
+Except where terrain prevents it, the Illinois countryside is plowed, scraped, and mowed, Chemicals keep weeds out, the streams are clogged with silt and (where the silt isn't so bad it blocks out the sunlight) algae, and hedges and ditches are mowed down or burned off.
 All life except what we plant in it has been crowded into the margins of the countryside; we have turned the most fertile land in the world into a brown desert.

 Farming paints the countryside with the brush, but other changes are crowding in.
-Transplanting bits of the city such as roads and houses into the countryside exacts costs in diminished food production capacity and pollution. among other things.
-The process Mossman complains about in Britain is no less welcome here.
-'If we continue to sterilize an area the size of Oxfordshire every ten years. by covering it with roads," he writes. "we can hardly expect to preserve either the beauty or the utility of the countryside."
+Transplanting bits of the city such as roads and houses into the countryside exacts costs in diminished food production capacity and pollution, among other things.
+The process Mossman complains about in Britain is no more welcome here.
+"If we continue to sterilize an area the size of Oxfordshire every ten years, by covering it with roads," he writes. "we can hardly expect to preserve either the beauty or the utility of the countryside."